Playback Real Data in Prosys OPC UA Simulation Server

 - Use current time.
 When off, the server uses the

 SourceTimestampfrom the CSV.
 When on, values are emitted using the current wall-clock time.
-The Timestamp column will be calculated when playback is started based off the current time. - Loop at end restarts the playback automatically when the end position is reached and will restart from start position after defined delay has been waited.
+The Timestamp column will be calculated when playback is started based on the current time. - Loop at end restarts the playback automatically when the end position is reached and will restart from start position after defined delay has been waited.

 On the left side, we can see a list of loaded files and row markers: